jamesshore/quixote/docs/descriptors.md

 * There is no standard way to get the dimensions of the page.
 We have implemented a solution that works on our [tested browsers](../build/config/tested_browsers.js), but it may not work on all browsers.
 If you use these descriptors, perform a visual check to make sure they're working as expected, and please report compatibility problems.

 * In particular, the current solution for page dimensions only works on pages in standards mode.
 Specifically, they have been tested on pages using `<!DOCTYPE html>`.
-It does *not* work on pages without a doctype.
-If support for an alternate (or no) doctype is important to you, please let us know by opening an issue.
+They do *not* work on pages without a doctype.
+If support for another doctype is important to you, please let us know by opening an issue.

 ### Common API